AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/translate-forms.md

 **Q**: How can I retrieve a list of locales used in the `GOOGLETRANSLATE` function?

-**A**: Yoy can refer to [official documentation of Google](https://cloud.google.com/translate/docs/languages) for a comprehensive list of locales used in the GOOGLETRANSLATE.
+**A**: You can refer to [official documentation of Google](https://cloud.google.com/translate/docs/languages) for a comprehensive list of locales used in the GOOGLETRANSLATE.

 ## See also